NDLUG/NDLUG.github.io/content/2021-09-22-linux-at-work.md

 8. Joshua Tabar (Startup, *LUG Ally*)
 9. Jacob Mozdzen ([Microsoft], *LUG Ally*)

-Along with our 9 panelsts, we had about 15 members in attendance to learn and discuss with our guest speakers.
+Along with our 9 panelists, we had about 15 members in attendance to learn and discuss Linux and open source with our guest speakers.
 Highlights from the meeting include:

 - Linux commands come in handy such as grep, cut, and others.
 - Operating system principles help to understand the ideas in industry.